kosik/dogej/README.md

 ## doge-j

-The lib is an open toolkit to operate with money straight in the Bitcoin derived currency block-chains.
+The lib is an open source toolkit to operate with money straight in the Bitcoin derived currency block-chains.

-It is a Java client to intercommunicate with [Dogecoin-core](https://github.com/dogecoin/dogecoin) node API.

 The purpose of this library is open comprehensive implementation of JSON-RPC protocol in Java.

 The library has done in an Object oriented style.
 All commands sent to Node are converted from JSON-RPC objects to classic POJO.
 The library makes this part of the work automatic.

-Below is an example of how to receive block header information, and how to send a transfer:
+Below is an example of how to receive block header information, and how to send a monetary transfer:

+It is a Java client to intercommunicate with [Dogecoin-core](https://github.com/dogecoin/dogecoin) node API.

 ```java
     final DogecoinNodeClient dogecoinClient